Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Introduction

 Relying on trainable decoders fundamentally changes the evaluation protocol.
 Unlike CLIP-based classification, where merged models can be assessed immediately, evaluating a merged model in this setting requires decoder training, a process that can be costly.
 As a result, exhaustive hyperparameter search over merging strategies becomes impractical, severely limiting applicability in most vision settings.

-To address this bottleneck, we introduce the \TaskAlign (\talign), to efficiently evaluate merging candidates. \talign measures the alignment of feature spaces between models, enabling us to estimate merge compatibility without repeatedly fine-tuning decoders.
-By decoupling hyperparameter selection from expensive decoder training loops, \talign reduces the cost of model selection by orders of magnitude (see models outlined in blue or in red in~\cref{fig:cost_vs_perf}).
+To address this bottleneck, we introduce the \TaskAlign (\talign), which efficiently evaluates merging candidates. \talign measures the alignment of feature spaces between models, enabling us to estimate merge compatibility without repeatedly fine-tuning decoders.
+By decoupling hyperparameter selection from expensive decoder training loops, \talign reduces the cost of model selection by orders of magnitude (models outlined in blue vs in red in~\cref{fig:cost_vs_perf}).

 We demonstrate that \talign enables model merging well beyond classification tasks.
-First, we show that in standard classification benchmarks, \talign accurately selects optimal merging configurations using only a few dozen unlabeled images (\cref{exp:clip}), eliminating the need for annotated validation sets.
+First, we show that in standard classification benchmarks, \talign accurately selects optimal merging configurations using only a few dozen unlabeled images (\cref{exp:clip}).
 Second, we present, to the best of our knowledge, the first successful application of model merging to LiDAR.
-We focus on LiDAR point cloud semantic segmentation, with a single encoder being applied to a diverse range of scenarios, spanning different LiDAR sensors, environments, and annotated with different label sets.
+We focus on LiDAR point cloud semantic segmentation, with a single encoder being applied to diverse scenarios, spanning different LiDAR sensors, environments, and annotated with different label sets.
 This demonstrates that merging generalizes beyond RGB (\cref{exp:lidar_merging}).
-Third, we apply \talign to the DUNE benchmark~\cite{sariyildiz2025dune} that considers a challenging multi-task scenario with heterogeneous (\ie very diverse) tasks, namely segmentation, 3D~pose estimation, and human mesh recovery.
+Third, we apply \talign to the DUNE benchmark~\cite{sariyildiz2025dune} that considers a challenging multi-task scenario with heterogeneous (\ie very diverse) tasks, namely semantic segmentation, depth estimation, 3D~pose relocalization, and human mesh recovery.
 In \cref{exp:dune_merging} we show \talign-guided merging can be applied even in this scenario to further boost the performance of a model obtained with large-scale multi-teacher distillation.
+Notably, since computing TAP does not require task-specific decoders, the same hyperparameter selection criterion (TAP) can be applied universally to merge models across CLIP classification, LiDAR segmentation, and heterogeneous 2D/3D vision settings; regardless of the set of downstream tasks.